-Much to the surprise of many, Gunpowder Black Tea may help in maintaining that healthy teeth you are so proud of.
+Much to the surprise of many, Gunpowder Black Tea may help in maintaining that teeth you would be proud of.
 This is due to a fascinating collaborative study conducted in conjunction with the College of Dentistry at the University of Iowa, USA, and the Institute of Odontology at Göteborg University in Sweden.

-Gunpowder Green Tea, on the other hand, could also offer similar qualities.
-One particular study conducted at the University of Fukuoka, Japan, led by Dr Yoshihiro Shimazaki, saw male participants aged between 49 and 59 examined on three indicators of periodontal disease: periodontal pocket depth (PD), clinical attachment loss (CAL) of gum tissue, and bleeding on probing (BOP) of the gum tissue.
+Gunpowder Green Tea could also offer similar qualities.
+One study conducted at the University of Fukuoka, Japan, led by Dr Yoshihiro Shimazaki, saw male participants aged between 49 and 59 examined on three indicators of periodontal disease: periodontal pocket depth (PD), clinical attachment loss (CAL) of gum tissue, and bleeding on probing (BOP) of the gum tissue.

-Researchers, including Dr Shimazaki, noted that for every one cup of Green Tea consumed per day, there was a decrease in all three indicators, therefore signifying a lower instance of periodontal disease in those subjects who drank Green Tea on a regular basis.
+Researchers, including Dr Shimazaki, noted that for every one cup of Green Tea consumed per day, there was a decrease in all three indicators.
+This ultimately established a lower incidence of periodontal disease in those subjects who drank Green Tea on a regular basis.

-The reason for this dramatic improvement in oral health is credited to EGCG, which, according to previous research, can reduce inflammation in the body.
-By interfering with the body's inflammatory response to periodontal bacteria, Green Tea may actually help promote periodontal health and ward off further disease.
+How does this work?
+Thank EGCG (again!).
+According to research, EGCG, among many other qualities, can reduce inflammation in the body.
+By interfering with the body's inflammatory response to periodontal bacteria, Green Tea may help promote periodontal health.

-It’s also worth noting that this Tea is remarkably low in calories, making it an excellent alternative to sugary beverages such as soft drinks.
-Most types of Green Tea, including this one, contain no more than two calories per 200 ml serving; that is less than wine (160 kcals), beer (180 kcals) and cider (220 kcals).
+It’s also worth noting that this Tea contains very few calories.
+This makes it an excellent alternative to sugary and fatty beverages such as soft drinks.
+Most types of Green Tea, including this one, contain no more than two calories per 200 ml serving.
+This is less than wine (160 kcals), beer (180 kcals) and cider (220 kcals).
 It also contains fewer calories than other healthy consumables such as bananas (105 calories), kiwis (93 kcals), plums (91 kcals) and even a small apple (52 kcals).

 Moroccan Mint Health Benefits

-In a study published in the January 2004 issue of ‘Digestion’, test subjects suffering from an upset stomach were given peppermint extract for four weeks.
-Following this trial period, participants had a significantly reduced risk of gastrointestinal issues by an astounding 43%.
+In a study published in the January 2004 issue of Digestion, participants suffering from an upset stomach consumed peppermint extract for four weeks.
+The results established a 43% lower risk of developing certain gastrointestinal complications.

 Reduced Risk of Type II Diabetes

 In the United States alone, 29.1 million people suffer from diabetes.
-Globally, 85-90% of all diabetes sufferers have Type II Diabetes.
+Globally, 85-90% of all those who have diabetes have type-2 Diabetes.

-Blood glucose levels are regulated by the hormone known as insulin, but in those who have Type II Diabetes, the pancreas, which is the large gland in the body that produces this hormone, is unable to function at full capacity.
-This means that insulin levels are too low, which in turn, means glucose levels are too high.
+For most people, a hormone called insulin regulates blood glucose levels in the body.
+However, this may differ in those who have type-2 diabetes.
+For them, the pancreas, which is the large gland in the body that produces insulin, does not function at full capacity.
+This means that insulin levels are too low.
+And this, in turn, means glucose levels are too high.

-Ultimately, when glucose builds up in the blood instead of being converted into energy, this can potentially cause significant damage to multiple areas in the body.
+Ultimately, glucose levels build up in the blood instead of being converted into energy.
+This can potentially cause significant damage to multiple areas of the body.

-Stress is felt by an estimated 75% of populations in the UK, US, Canada, Australia, France, Germany, and South Korea, according to one recent poll.
-Stress can not only affect our mental well-being, but likewise our physical health.
-When left unattended, stress can negatively impact your immunity, as well as your sleeping patterns, sex drive, and digestive system health.
+New statistics suggest that 75% of populations in the UK, Australia, Canada, France, Germany, South Korea and the US experience stress every day.
+Stress can affect not only our mental wellbeing, but also our physical health.
+When left unaddressed, stress can negatively impact one’s immunity, as well as sleeping patterns, sex drive and digestive system health.

-A 2009 study conducted by Tohoku University Graduate School of Medicine showed that the frequent consumption of Green Tea, in particular, reduced psychological stress by as much as 20%.
-All of this is aside from the fact that there is just nothing better than sitting back with a nice, hot cup of Gunpowder Tea at the end of your day to calm your mind, body, and spirit - even without the science!
+A 2009 study conducted at the Tohoku University Graduate School of Medicine showed that the frequent consumption of Green Tea, in particular, reduced psychological stress by up to 20%.
+This is in addition to the fact that, put simply, there is nothing better than sitting on a sofa with a nice, hot cup of Gunpowder Tea after a stressful day!

 Types of Gunpowder Tea

-The Kent and Sussex Tea and Coffee Company stock six types of unflavoured Gunpowder Tea and one flavoured Gunpowder Tea (Moroccan Mint).
-Each one is as delicious as the last, though each also has its own unique qualities, meaning one should know the difference between them
+The Kent and Sussex Tea and Coffee Company stock six types of Gunpowder Tea, as well as, of course, Moroccan Mint Tea!
+Each one is as delicious as the last, though they all have their own unique qualities.
+Which one suits you best?

 Gunpowder Green Tea